top of page

 These limitations are in place to ensure that Medicaid supports those who need these services the most for health-related reasons, rather than purely aesthetic purposes.

-Review your state's guidelines in Colorado or speak with a Medicaid representative to understand the full scope of what services are accessible for your child.
+Review your state's guidelines in Colorado or speak with a Medicaid representative to understand the full scope of services accessible to your child.

 Understanding Age-Related Medicaid Coverage for Braces